Endomorphisms of the lattice of epigroup varieties: Introduction and summary

-It is well known (see~\cite{Shevrin-94,Shevrin-05}, for instance) that the class of all epigroups is not a variety.
+It is well known (see, e.g.,~\cite{Shevrin-94,Shevrin-05}) that the class of all epigroups is not a variety.
 In other words, the variety of unary semigroups generated by this class contains not only epigroups.
 Denote this variety by $\mathcal{EPI}$.
 We note that an identity basis of the variety $\mathcal{EPI}$ is known.
-This result was announced in 2000 by Zhil'tsov~\cite{Zhil'tsov-00}, and its proof was rediscovered recently by Mikhailova~\cite{Mikhailova-13} (some related results can be found in~\cite{Costa-14}).
+This result was announced in 2000 by Zhil'tsov~\cite{Zhil'tsov-00}, and its proof was rediscovered recently by Mikhailova~\cite{Mikhailova-13} (some related results can also be found in~\cite{Costa-13}).

-If $\mathcal V$ is a semigroup [epigroup] variety then we denote by $\overleftarrow{\mathcal V}$ the variety consisting of semigroups [epigroups] dual (that is, antiisomorphic) to semigroups [epigroups] from $\mathcal V$.
-It is evident that the mapping $\delta$ of the lattice of all semigroup varieties \textbf{SEM} [the lattice of all epigroup varieties \textbf{EPI}] into itself given by the rule $\delta(\mathcal V)=\overleftarrow{\mathcal V}$ for every variety $\mathcal V$ is an automorphism of this lattice.
-The question whether there are non-trivial automorphisms of the lattice $\mathbf{SEM}$ [the lattice \textbf{EPI}] different from $\delta$ still open so far.
+If $\mathcal V$ is a semigroup [epigroup] variety then we denote by $\overleftarrow{\mathcal V}$ the variety consisting of all semigroups [epigroups] dual (that is, antiisomorphic) to the semigroups [epigroups] from $\mathcal V$.
+It is evident that the map $\delta$ of the lattice of all semigroup varieties \textbf{SEM} [the lattice of all epigroup varieties \textbf{EPI}] into itself given by the rule $\delta(\mathcal V)=\overleftarrow{\mathcal V}$ for every variety $\mathcal V$ is an automorphism of this lattice.
+The question whether there are non-trivial automorphisms of the lattice $\mathbf{SEM}$ [the lattice \textbf{EPI}] different from $\delta$ is still open.
 We notice that there exist infinitely many non-trivial injective endomorphisms of the lattice \textbf{SEM}.
-Namely, let $\mathcal V$ be a semigroup variety given by the identities $\{u_i=v_i\mid i\in I\}$, let $m$ and $n$ be non-negative integers and $x_1,\dots,x_m,y_1,\dots,y_n$ letters that do not occur in the words $u_i$ and $v_i$ for all $i\in I$.
+Namely, let $\mathcal V$ be a semigroup variety given by the identities $\{u_i=v_i\mid i\in I\}$, $m$ and $n$ non-negative integers, and $x_1,\dots,x_m,y_1,\dots,y_n$ letters that do not occur in the words $u_i$ and $v_i$ for all $i\in I$.
 Let $\mathcal V^{m,n}$ be the semigroup variety given by the identities

-It is verified in~\cite{Kopamu-03} that the variety $\mathcal V^{m,n}$ does not depend on the choice of an identity basis of the variety $\mathcal V$ and the mapping $\mathcal{V\mapsto V}^{m,n}$ is an injective endomorphism of the lattice \textbf{SEM}.
-The first main result of this article is an epigroup analog of the mentioned fact.
+It has been verified in~\cite{Kopamu-03} that $\mathcal V^{m,n}$ does not depend on the choice of an identity basis of the variety $\mathcal V$ and the map $\mathcal{V\mapsto V}^{m,n}$ is an injective endomorphism of the lattice \textbf{SEM}.
+The first main result of the present paper is an epigroup analogue of this fact.